-- its powers under the NGL to make the rule - the rule change request - submissions received during first round consultation - the Commission's analysis as to the ways in which the proposed rule will or is likely to, contribute to the national gas objective.
-There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.
-132 131 Refer to s74(1)(a)(I) and s74(1)(a)(vi) of the NGL.
+- its powers under the NGL to make the rule - the rule change request - submissions received during the first and second rounds of consultation - the Commission's analysis as to the ways in which the proposed rule will or is likely to, contribute to the national gas objective.
+There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.143 The Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of Australian Energy Market Operator (AEMO)'s declared system functions.144 The more preferable final 142 Refer to s74(1)(a)(I) and s74(1)(a)(vi) of the NGL.

-Under s.
+143 Under s.
 73 of the NGL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
 The MCE is referenced in the AEMC's governing legislation and is a legally enduring body comprising the Federal, State and Territory Ministers responsible for Energy.
 On 1 July 2011 the MCE was amalgamated with the Ministerial Council on Mineral and Petroleum Resources.
 The amalgamated council is now called the COAG Energy Council.
+144 Section 295(4) of the NGL.

-The Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of Australian Energy Market Operator (AEMO)'s declared system functions.
-The more preferable draft rule is compatible with AEMO's declared system functions because it is unrelated to them and therefore does not affect the performance of those functions.
-B.4 Civil penalties The Commission's more preferable draft rule does not amend any clauses that are currently classified as civil penalty provisions under the National Gas (South Australia) Regulations.
-The Commission does not propose to recommend to the COAG Energy Council that any of the proposed amendments made by the draft rule be classified as civil penalty provisions.
-B.5 Conduct provisions The more preferable draft rule does not amend any rules that are currently classified as conduct provisions under the National Gas (South Australia) Regulations.
-The Commission does not propose to recommend to the COAG Energy Council that any of the proposed amendments made by the draft rule be classified as conduct provisions.
-133 Section 295(4) of the NGL.
+rule is compatible with AEMO's declared system functions because it is unrelated to them and therefore does not affect the performance of those functions.
+B.4 Civil penalties The Commission's more preferable final rule does not amend any clauses that are currently classified as civil penalty provisions under the National Gas (South Australia) Regulations.
+The Commission is not recommending to the COAG Energy Council that any of the proposed amendments made by the final rule be classified as civil penalty provisions.
+B.5 Conduct provisions The more preferable final rule does not amend any rules that are currently classified as conduct provisions under the National Gas (South Australia) Regulations.
+The Commission is not recommending to the COAG Energy Council that any of the proposed amendments made by the final rule be classified as conduct provisions.